lmnaslimited/wedha/lms/Framework/02-Core Concepts and Customization.md

 Server Scripts in LENS allow you to execute Python code on the server side.

-### Lesson 3 : What is DocType
+### Lesson 3 : Reports

-Learn about creating a new DocType and customizing an existing one.
+Learn how to create standard and custom reports.

 ### Lesson 4 : Test Your Knowledge